zanderfilet/zanderfilet.github.io/_projects/6_project.md

 Text-conditional image-to-image translation is SDEdit plus language guidance.
 We start from a noised version of the input image, then denoise with CFG using a chosen prompt so the projection is biased toward satisfying the text.
 As `i_start` increases, the prompt influence becomes stronger because more of the final image must be hallucinated, producing outputs that both resemble the original image and increasingly reflect the text condition.

-Here are three examples of the campanile and two of my own test images with the prompt 'long-stemmed flowers strewn on the hood of a classic Porsche' applied.
+Here are three examples of the campanile and two of my own test images with the prompt 'long-stemmed flowers strewn on the hood of a classic porsche' applied.

 <div class="row">
     <div class="col-sm">